peppercorno/spooktacular-db/README.md

 ### Citations

+Most of the code structure was our own work, but we did check up many references along the way to work out various issues, as listed below.
+The CSS is original and is not copied.

 **SQL**

 -   Title: 'Exists' SQL syntax to return a boolean as to whether a parent row has any child rows.